lblaka/ipo-success-prediction/README.md

 # Motivation
 Normally, hot IPOs are not that telling of the "success" of a company down the line.
-The scatterplot below shows th weak relationship between opening day performance and average month 7 performance.
+The scatterplot below shows the weak relationship between opening day performance and average month 7 performance.
 Hot IPOs are mainly an indication of the short term hype that was built around it at the time of the first issue.
 Consequently, there tends to be a pricing / trading disparity with these types of stocks.
 To mitigate this problem, is there a way to make IPO stock success more predictable?

 ![download](https://user-images.githubusercontent.com/59107548/139280040-e9b78f4a-69e4-4afd-a5dc-c48c63c584a5.png)